-Most of the audience had a common opinion that we should abolish death penalty.

 Some of them said…

-When it comes to death penalty, I think so.
+・When it comes to death penalty, I think so.・It makes only another conflict

-4. Do you think condemned criminals should be allowed to meet their families before getting killed?
+should be allowed to meet their families before getting killed?

-13 people answered “Yes”.
+13 people answered “Yes”.7 people answered “No”.

-This is because they are human, too.
+・This is because they are human, too.

-5. What do you think the minimum age for the death penalty should be?
+age for the death penalty should be?

-The most people answered the minimum age for the death penalty should be 20 years old.
-This is because 20 is the age that regarded an adult.
+for the death penalty should be 20 years old.
+This is because 20 is the age

 I was surprised that the number of the people who think death penalty should be allowed is bigger than the number of the people think death penalty should be banned.

-Also the result that more people think condemned criminals should be allowed to meet their families before getting killed is impressive to me.
-I empathize with the comment which said “This is because they are human, too”.
+to me.
+I empathize with the comment which said “This is because they are human,

 I hope people who answered the survey would think about death penalty once again.